Cranberry Wild Rice Bread Recipe

 A round loaf of cranberry wild ricebread sitting on a brown and read cloth with another loaf of bread and slices sitting on a wooden board behind it.

-Wild Rice Cranberry Bread Recipe
+Cranberry Wild Rice Bread Recipe

 Yield: 2 Loaves